andrew/ultimate-awesome/README.md

 - [awesome-adaptive-cards](https://github.com/miguelrochefort/awesome-adaptive-cards) - A curated list of awesome Adaptive Cards projects.
 - [Linux-Mint-Guide](https://github.com/mikeroyal/Linux-Mint-Guide) - Linux Mint Guide.
 - [Virtualization-Emulation-Guide](https://github.com/mikeroyal/Virtualization-Emulation-Guide) - Virtualization/Emulation Guide.
-- [awesome-codex-cli](https://github.com/milisp/awesome-codex-cli) - A curated list of awesome resources, tools, and tutorials for OpenAI Codex CLI.
 - [awesome-cell-cell-communication](https://github.com/multitalk/awesome-cell-cell-communication) - Collection of computational tools for cell-cell communication inference for single-cell and spatially resolved omics.
 - [awesome-cloudstack](https://github.com/ngine-io/awesome-cloudstack) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the CloudStack ecosystem.
 - [awesome-beam-monitoring](https://github.com/opencensus-beam/awesome-beam-monitoring) - Curated list of awesome BEAM monitoring libraries and resources.
 - [awesome-databases](https://github.com/penberg/awesome-databases) - Databases are awesome! 🕶.
 - [Awesome-BSD-Ports-Programs-And-Projects](https://github.com/SaintFenix/Awesome-BSD-Ports-Programs-And-Projects) - A Repo Detailing BSD Ports, Programs, and Projects.
+- [awesome-gui-agents](https://github.com/supernalintelligence/awesome-gui-agents) - Awesome list of GUI agents (browser and computer use).
 - [awesome-ti-docs](https://github.com/TI-Toolkit/awesome-ti-docs) - A collection of awesome graphing calculator programming resources, documentation, and tools from all over the web, all in one place.
 Contributions welcome.
 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
 - [awesome_ukrainian_it_people](https://github.com/yakimka/awesome_ukrainian_it_people) - Список україномовних YouTube, telegram каналів, чатів, блогів, подкастів, тощо.
 - [Visual-Transformer-Paper-Summary](https://github.com/AIprogrammer/Visual-Transformer-Paper-Summary) - Summary of Transformer applications for computer vision tasks.
-- [awesome-haxeflixel](https://github.com/And-0/awesome-haxeflixel) - Awesome resources for game development using HaxeFlixel.
 - [awesome-ai4code](https://github.com/bdqnghi/awesome-ai4code) - A collection of recent papers, benchmarks and datasets of AI4Code domain.
 - [awesome-edge-intelligence-collections](https://github.com/fangvv/awesome-edge-intelligence-collections) - About DNN compression and acceleration on Edge Devices.
 - [awesome-TCGA](https://github.com/IARCbioinfo/awesome-TCGA) - Curated list of TCGA resources.